 Net Neutrality is about what ISP’s are allowed to do with your connection data and with your access to third-party services.
 It is the principle that all data traversing the web should be treated equally and without bias, specifically, bias from the internet service provider(s) involved in connecting point A to Point B on the web.

 What has precipitated Net Neutrality to become an issue?

 History has shown us time and again that ISPs and telecoms are willing to unethically manipulate connection data and block access to competing services when it serves a particular profitability interest for them.
-Regulatory enforcement measures such as net neutrality serve to ensure that Comcast and the likes of are never again allowed to selectively throttle their own customer’s access to a competing service as they did in the 2013/14 Netflix net neutrality violation and extortion incident “Netflix, would be a shame if something unfortunate was to happen to your business… Pay us millions of dollars or else when your clients try to connect to your servers through our network it’s not gonna work so good”, and countless other similar conflicts of interest net neutrality violations as well.
+Regulatory enforcement measures such as net neutrality help to ensure that Comcast and the likes of are never again allowed to selectively throttle their own customer’s access to a competing service as they did in the 2013/14 Netflix net neutrality violation and extortion incident “Netflix, would be a shame if something unfortunate was to happen to your business… Pay us millions of dollars or else when your clients try to connect to your servers through our network, it’s not gonna work so good”, and countless other similar conflicts of interest net neutrality violations as well.
 It is intended to prevent telecom companies from attempting to stifle threats from new and better competing service offerings from innovating startups in pursuit of maintaining their own favorable status quo.

 Monopolies and Oligopolies aren’t good stewards of consumer interest